-In order to map the lineaments and assess the hydrogeological potential of the formations represented in the Koumfab catchment, a 30 m resolution digital terrain model downloaded from the United States Geological Survey (USGS) website was used.
-Spatial analysis tools such as Hillshade (shading tools) in Arcgis 10.5 and Qgis 3.14 were then used to highlight the tectonic faults.
-Lineaments were extracted by considering the many fracture markers (Norman, 1976; Scanvic, 1983).
+In order to map the lineaments and assess the hydrogeological potential of the formations represented in the Koumfab catchment, a 30 m resolution digital elevation model downloaded from the United States Geological Survey (USGS) website was used.
+Spatial analysis tools such as Hillshade (shading tools) in Arcgis 10.5 and Qgis 3.14 were then used to highlight the tectonic faults (visible fractures, cracks and outcrop ridges).
+Lineaments were extracted by considering the many fracture markers (the straight sections of watercourses, cliffs, depressions and lithological contacts), (Norman, 1976; Scanvic, 1983).
 These operations resulted in a fairly exhaustive mapping of the lineament network, the components of which were defined in terms of number and weight (cumulative length of fractures or lineaments in a given direction) using Tectonics FP software (version 1.7.9).

-In order to highlight the role of fractures in the productivity of aquifers in the Koumfab watershed, technical data from 81 boreholes obtained from the Ministry of Water and Village Hydraulics (MEHV) were linked to the lithology and parameters of the lineaments as well as their interconnectivity.
+In order to highlight the role of fractures in the productivity of aquifers in the Koumfab watershed, technical (flow rates, depths and the lithological nature of the aquifers tapped) data from 81 boreholes obtained from the Ministry of Water and Village Hydraulics (MEHV) were linked to the lithology and parameters of the lineaments as well as their interconnectivity.

-4.- Results
+4- Results